SquirrelKnight/pyrocko/doc/source/install/system/linux/index.rst

 Installation under Linux
 ========================

-This section lists the commands needed to install Pyrocko and its prerequisites on most popular Linux distributions
+This section lists the commands to install Pyrocko and its prerequisites on most popular Linux distributions.

 System-wide installation from source
 ------------------------------------